aaryno/ua-gist604b-f24/syllabus.md

 Interactive participation through Slack and Zoom are encouraged but not graded.
 You will get more out of the class and your career by engaging your colleagues.

 As it is a course about Open Source, we will emphasize the open source tools or practices where possible.
 Course content will be delivered through GitHub some course content will be available through d2l.

-## Slack
-[Slack](https://slack.com/) is an online collaboration hub through which we will maintain ongoing chats and interactions about the class.
-The `MS-GIST` Slack workspace has a channel, `#604b-osgeo` to facilitate online communication.

 ## GitHub
 [GitHub](https://github.com) is a cloud-based code repository and collaborative development suite.
 You will need to create